 - information that we believe may be harmful to you and your well-being

-- details about or provided by other people – this is called third party information (e.g. information from the Police or Department for Work & Pensions)
+- details about or provided by other people – this is called third party information (For example, information from the Police or Department for Work and Pensions)

 You may also ask us to:

-- stop processing your information i.e. your telephone number or email address.
+stop processing your information i.e. your telephone number or email address.
 This cannot however, be applied to information where the collection of, or the nature of the processing is specified in electoral law.
-It is optional to provide your telephone number or email address but if you no longer wish us to hold and use them to communicate with you, write to Electoral Services, Civic Centre, Poole, BH15 2RU or email firstname.lastname@example.org or telephone 01202 633097 to request that they be removed from your records.
+It is optional to provide your telephone number or email address but if you no longer wish us to hold and use them to communicate with you, you can request that they be removed from your records by:

-- erasure you can also ask for information to be erased (also known as the right to be forgotten) or destroyed.
+erase or destroy your information (also known as the right to be forgotten).
 This right is not absolute and only applies in certain circumstances.
 Where we are under a legal obligation to process your personal information in order to perform a task in the public interest it will not apply.

 How do we store your data and how long do we keep information about you

 Your records are processed and stored within our Electoral Management System provided by our software suppliers.
 Our software systems are designed to keep your data securely and encrypt any sensitive information that we hold.
-National insurance numbers are automatically redacted a year after receipt in accordance with the law.
-All paper records are stored securely within a dedicated locked storage room only accessible by Electoral staff.
+National insurance numbers are redacted a year after receipt in accordance with the law.
+All paper records are stored in a secure working office.

 We retain your information in accordance with our legal obligation and in line with statutory retention periods after which it is securely destroyed.
 More information is contained within our document retention policy, which is available on request.

 If you have a concern about how we are using your information, we would ask you to contact us in the first instance using the address below: